 A student may petition the Ph.D.
 Committee for a program extension.
 This includes students needing extra time for revisions after a successful defense.
 Petitions will be considered on a case-bycase basis.
 A petition to continue enrollment past six years must include a persuasive rationale for the program not being completed on time, and a detailed, sustainable plan for completing the unfulfilled requirements in a timely manner.
-An Academic Petition form is used to request an extension.
+An Academic Petition form (available from the Registrar's Office) is used to request an extension.
 No continuation fees will be charged to the student.
 As students, they will have access to all academic and campus resources.